What hiring managers actually look for

 An objective statement works well for entry level resumes because it tells employers what you bring and what you are looking for.
 Keep it to two or three sentences and mention the specific role or industry.

-Strong: "Organized and detail oriented business administration graduate with customer service experience and strong proficiency in Excel, Word, and CRM platforms.
-Seeking an entry level operations coordinator role where I can apply my analytical skills and passion for process improvement."
+Strong: "Organized and detail oriented business administration graduate with customer service experience and strong proficiency in Microsoft Excel, Google Workspace, and CRM software.
+Seeking an entry level operations coordinator role where I can apply my data entry accuracy and time management to process improvement."

 3. Education